 I continued to practice as life took me to Boston and New York City before returning to Memphis in 2010.
 I have attended workshops with David Williams (Ashtanga Yoga for the Rest of Your Life), Seane Corn (Vinyasa Flow: Personal Evolution Through Movement) and Chris Coniaris (Exploring the Wilderness of Being at Gray Bear), among others.
 I enjoyed an active yoga practice through my own two pregnancies in Memphis in 2012 and 2014, and I am grateful for the yoga teachers who supported me!

-In addition to working as a PCD(DONA) Postpartum Doula and Certified Lactation Counselor®, I specialize in teaching yoga for the childbearing year.
+I specialize in teaching yoga for the childbearing year.
 I completed an 85-hour RPYT in-person training with Jessalynn Hakanson (Om Grown Yoga) at Sanctuary for Yoga in Nashville.
 I am a Yoga Alliance Registered Yoga Teacher (RYT® 200) and Registered Prenatal Yoga Teacher (RPYT®).

 You can join a prenatal yoga class even if you are new to yoga!
 Read more about the benefits of prenatal yoga according to the Mayo Clinic: